Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Results

 Figure \ref{fig:planet_stability} shows a scatter plot of the period ratios of the potential circumbinary systems.
 The dashed green lines represent stability bounds - the upper line represents the minimal value for an outer planet, and the lower line represents the maximal value for an inner planet.
 As mentioned before, for a system to be stable, the period ratio must be either above the upper line or below the lower line.
 Interestingly, we see that there are $7$ systems in the unstable region.
 We now investigate separately the stable and unstable systems.

-\subsection{Potential Circumbinary planet systems}
+\subsubsection{Potential Circumbinary planet systems}

 There are $4$ systems above the stability line - \textit{Kepler 448 b}, \textit{Kepler 508 b}, \textit{Kepler 1184 b} and \textit{Kepler 1521 b}.
-Naively, we would say that all of them are potential circumbinaries, but we noted that their effective temperature might have large discrepancies between different resources.
+First, we noted that their effective temperature can have large discrepancies between different resources.
 We used the temperature from \cite{Berger_2020}, but all four systems also have temperature measurements from \cite{Morton_2016}.
 To illustrate the effect of a discrepancy between temperature measurements, we show in Figure \ref{fig:circum_teff}, for each of the four systems, both temperature measurements (\cite{Berger_2020} in black and \cite{Morton_2016} in red).
 We see that for two systems, \textit{Kepler 448 b} and \textit{Kepler 508 b}, using the temperature from \cite{Morton_2016} moves the systems above the critical separation line, even within the period errors, i.e. their hosts are possibly more massive stars which could be fast-spinning even without being in a synchronized binary.
-We, therefore, treat only the other two systems \textit{Kepler 1184 b} and \textit{Kepler 1521 b} as potential circumbinary systems.
-To verify this assumption, a more detailed investigation of these two systems is needed, but these are potentially good candidates for being circumbinary planet systems.
+Regarding \textit{Kepler 1521 b}- using the temperature from \cite{Morton_2016}, it moves to be exactly on the line.
+In addition, it was reported in \cite{Bouma2024} as a young system ($\sim 200$Myr), using both gyro and Lithium.
+We therefore also remove \textit{Kepler 1521 b} and treat only \textit{Kepler 1184 b} as a potential circumbinary system.
+We note that it is hard to verify if \textit{Kepler 1184 b} is indeed non-single star based on RUWE ($1.03$), $\Delta K_{iso}$ ($-0.63$), and $P(nss|T,P)$ ($0.72$) alone.
+The final classification requires a more detailed and dedicated investigation, which is beyond the scope of this paper.

-\subsection{Planet synchronization and false positives}
+\subsubsection{Planet synchronization and false positives}

 There are $7$ systems that are not stable according to \cite{Holman1999} criteria.
 Interestingly, most of them show a period ratio very close to unity, which suggests synchronization between the companion and the primary.
 In turn, this suggests one of the following possibilities: \begin{itemize} \item The star is synchronized by the planet. \item The star is synchronized by a stellar companion that was misidentified as a planet (False Positive). \end{itemize}